 You are certainly busy watching the 2018 Pyeongchang Winter Games.
 On my side, living in Athens, I concentrated on revisiting the 2004 Summer Olympics.
 But let’s start with the beginning.

 In Ancient Greece, male athletes from all city-states used to gather periodically in a series of competition honoring Zeus.
 First organised in 556 BC, the first Panathenaic Games dated were then run every four years in Athens, including during the Roman rule, until the 3th century AD.

-Historians tell us that the ancestors of the modern Olympics, the Panathenaic Games were much more than athletic competitions, to include religious festivals, political tribunes and cultural events.
+Ancestors of the modern Olympics, the Panathenaic Games were much more than athletic competitions, to include religious festivals, political tribunes and cultural events.
 Thus, the Games constituted a powerful vector of cultural dissemination of Hellenic culture, and often translated into political rivalry between Greek city states.
 Leaving aside the religious dimension, this is not so much different from today, I would say.

 First rectilinear, the stadium hosting the Panathenaic Games in Athens acquired its current horseshoe shape and its marble tribunes by 144 AD owing to Herode Atticus, an Athenian Roman senator.
 After the rise of Christianity in the 4th century and the Olympics ban decreted by Rome, the facility came slowly into dereliction to serve as marble quarry.